-With the correct filter for the sediment present, there is little pressure drop, and maintenance is kept to a minimum.
+With the correct well water sediment filter for the sediment present, there is little pressure drop and maintenance is kept to a minimum.
 To find the best sediment filter for your well water consider the following types:

 There are five main types of sediment filters that are most useful for well and spring water: